tfsec/tfsec.github.io/_docs/google/gke/enable-private-cluster.md

 ---
+title: google-gke-enable-private-cluster
-title: Clusters should be set to private
+description: Clusters should be set to private
 shortcode: google-gke-enable-private-cluster
 legacy:
 summary: Clusters should be set to private